sympy/sympy/doc/src/guides/contributing/deprecations.md

 filter SymPy deprecation warnings.
 See {ref}`silencing-sympy-deprecation-warnings`.
 ```

-Note that this is used to assert that a warning is raised by the block as well
+This has two purposes: to test that the warning is emitted correctly, and to
-as ensuring that any tests in the block pass.
-If you want to test multiple
+test that the deprecated behavior still actually functions.

-things and assert that each emits a warning then use separate with blocks for
+If you want to test multiple things and assert that each emits a warning then
-each:
+use separate with blocks for each:

 ```py
 with warns_deprecated_sympy():